yenceesanjeev/saasgeneralist.github.io/_posts/daily/2020-01-14-4speak-with-empathy.md

 ---
 layout: post
-title:  "How's it going" > "Is it done?"
+title:  How's it going > Is it done?
 date:   2020-01-15
 permalink: /daily/speak-with-empathy
 categories: daily